rehierl/abstract-properties/11-x-hierarchies/11-2-hierarchy-of-scopes/2-0-hierarchy-of-scopes.md

 * hierarchy -> normalized setup

 Note that two hierarchies `H1` and `H2` are **disjoint**, if their root sets are disjoint.
-Based on that, any set in `H1` is disjoint to every set in `H2`.
+Based on that, any set in `H1` is disjoint to each set in `H2`.

 * `(H1 disjoint-to H2) := (r1 disjoint-to r2)`

-Note that any **subset** of a hierarchy, after normalizing the result, is in general a forest - i.e. not necessarily a hierarchy.
+Note that an arbitrary **subset** of a hierarchy, after normalizing the result, is in general a forest - i.e. not necessarily a hierarchy.

-Note that the definition of a hierarchy does not cover the process of forming the sets it contains.
-It merely describes how these are related with each other.
-However, the description as "a hierarchy of scopes" does highlight the main method - i.e. formed from the scopes of abstract properties.